whatisnuclear/website/coolants.md

 aircraft reactor program as having appropriate properties as a coolant.

 There are some economic challenges with FLiBe.
-The lithium generally has to be isotopically enriched to minimize parasitic neutron absorption and tritium production.
+The lithium generally has to be isotopically enriched in Li-7 to minimize parasitic neutron absorption and tritium production from the Li-6 isotope.

 Futhermore, Beryllium is an industrial inhalation hazard.
 This is more of a concern when machining solid beryllium, and certainly can and is handled with